 Holiday in Patmos

-Patmos is one of the most spectacular islands of the Dodecanese due to its wild beauty combined with a strong historical-religious imprint.
+Patmos is one of the most spectacular island of the Dodecanese due to its wild beauty combined with a strong historical-religious imprint.
 It is called the island of the Apocalypse because the last, and most mystical, part of the Bible was written right here.
 This is an island with an important history, rich in Byzantine culture but also characterized by a particular naturalistic aspect.
-In fact, its volcanic origins have given it strange rocky conformations and an interior rich in fertile valleys.
+In fact, its volcanic origins have given its strange rocky conformations and an inland rich in fertile valleys.

 Traditional Greek architecture, the warmth and hospitality of the inhabitants are the reasons why the island is loved by visitors from all over the world.
 Located to the northeast, among the last islands of the Dodecanese, it is surrounded by Leros and the Cyclades islands of Naxos and Mykonos.
 The climate is exceptional with a very long, dry and hot summer.
 The temperatures easily exceed 35 ° but, thanks to the constant and light wind, they bear well.

 In the first century Patmos was conquered by the Romans who used it as an island for exiles, among whom there was, in the years 95-97, the Apostle Saint John.
 Sent into exile for his preaching of Jesus’ testimony, he forever changed the fate of the island of Patmos.

 Furthermore, towards the north, on the road from Kambos to Geranòs in the Livadi plain, there is a large presence of very small enclosed communities devoted to spiritual retreat.
 It is believed that here, in the early nineteenth century, a veritable movement of ascetics, known as Kolivades, was determined to restore the Christian faith to its ancient origins.
 The traces of this curious group of hermits are still seen in Kathisma, near the beach of Lambi, in the retreat of St. George.